 You can pay directly by credit card.
-Then you immediately get the tickets and can show it on your smartphone.
-So when decided 10 minutes before, you can go straight inside!
+Then you immediately get the tickets and can show them on your smartphone.
+So when you decide 10 minutes before, you can go straight inside!
 Book, therefore, your tickets online >.

 Hey, before you go, you should know...

-The ancient function of the bridge is a far from happy one: it connects the Hall of the Magistrates in the Palazzo Ducale to the New Prisons.
+The ancient function of the bridge is far from happy: it connects the Hall of the Magistrates in the Palazzo Ducale to the New Prisons.
 Many unhappy criminals had reason to sigh as they crossed it.
 People like the famous Casanova and Galileo Galilei were locked up in this prison.
-Prisoners like them were sighing before entering the chilly dungeons.
-The last breath and a view of daylight.
+Prisoners like them were sighing before entering the chilly dungeons: the last breath and a view of daylight.

 Later on, Casanova knew to escape spectacularly.
-The night of October 31 in the year 1756 he climbed out of his cell.
-He crossed the whole palace where a guard lets him out.
+On the night of October 31 in the year 1756, he climbed out of his cell.
+He crosses the whole palace, where a guard lets him out.

 The guard mistook him for a politician.
-The legend says before Casanova escaped over the sea on a gondola he drunk a coffee somewhere at a cafe along the San Marco square.
+The legend says that before Casanova escaped the sea on a gondola, he drank coffee at a cafe along the San Marco square.

-If you want to take a picture of the bridge, my advice is to stand on the Ponte Della Paglia.
-You can make beautiful pictures.
+If you want to take a picture of the bridge, I advise standing on the Ponte Della Paglia.
+You can take beautiful pictures.

-It is a unique bridge, and you should undoubtedly visit once.
-Please let me know when you hear the sigh...
-Or send me some pictures which you took of this bridge.
+It is a unique bridge, and you should undoubtedly visit it once.
+Please let me know when you hear the sigh of a prisoner crossing the two buildings...
+Or send me some pictures you took of this bridge.